antimof/UxPlay/README.md

 # Changelog
-1.68 2023-12-29   Introduced a simpler (default) method for generating a persistent public key from the server MAC
+1.68 2023-12-31   New  simpler (default) method for generating a persistent public key from the server MAC
                   address (which can now be set with the -m option).
-(The previous pem-file method is still available with -key option).
+(The previous method is still available with -key option).
 New option -reg to maintain a register of pin-authenticated clients.
 Corrected
-                  volume-control: now inteprets AirPlay volume range -30dB:0dB as (gain/amplitude) decibel attenuation, with new option -db low[:high] for "flat" rescaling of the dB range.
+                  volume-control: now interprets AirPlay volume range -30dB:0dB as decibel gain attenuation, with new option -db low[:high] for "flat" rescaling of the dB range.
 Add -taper option for a "tapered" AirPlay volume-control profile.